SushiLab/mVIRs/README.md

 # Will produce the following files (see below for explanation of the files)
 # mvirs.output.bam --> Alignments
-# mvirs.output.oprs --> The raw OPRS positions
+# mvirs.output.oprs --> The raw OPR positions
 # mvirs.output.clipped --> The raw clipped alignment positions
 # mvirs.output.fasta --> The potential prophage regions